CalvinWu4/inDoors/README.md

 ## About

 This extension uses the [Glassdoor API].
 Ratings are cached in browser's `localstorage` for a week until they are refreshed.
-You can click on the rating to open up the Glassdoor reviews page for the company or the search page if the company is not found.
+Clicking on the rating opens up the reviews page for the company or the search page if the company is not found.
+Hovering over the rating brings up a tooltip with the company's website and industry name.

 ## Notes
 This extension works on the LinkedIn urls: `https://linkedin.com/jobs/`, `https://linkedin.com/jobs/search/`, `https://linkedin.com/my-items/saved-jobs/`, `https://www.linkedin.com/jobs/view/*`, and `https://www.linkedin.com/company/*` on both the logged in and guest sessions.